Coronavirus (COVID-19): working and businesses

 Wash with soapy water first.
 Then disinfect using household cleaning products, following the directions on the label, or a solution of 5 mL of bleach per 250 mL of water, or 20mL per litre.
 Disinfect phones, remote controls, computers and other handheld devices with 70% alcohol or wipes.

-You should also post handwashing signs and provide alcohol-based hand sanitizer (at least 60% alcohol) to encourage frequent hand hygiene.
+You should also post handwashing signs and provide alcohol-based hand sanitizer (at least 60% alcohol) to encourage frequent hand cleaning.

 Remove non-essential items like magazines, stuffed toys, and other items that can't be easily cleaned from reception areas.